jleighton/jamesleighton.github.io/_posts/2018-09-03-swim-not-gym.md

 Layout: post
 image: /images/swimmingpool.jpg
 ---
 I tried the gym.
 I hate the gym.
-I keep trying, but it’s always awful.
+I keep trying, but it’s always awful!

 This time, I joined the local leisure centre.
 This is better.
 The pool brings back nostalgia from my childhood.
 I used to be a pretty decent swimmer when I was a kid.
 Not so much anymore, but it’s a nice memory.